Mkk1313/recipe-rating-inference-and-prediction/README.md

 <iframe src="assets/fig1_rating_distribution.html" width=800 height=600 frameBorder=0></iframe>

 The distribution of average ratings is heavily left-skewed, with most recipes receiving ratings between 4.0 and 5.0.
-The mode is approximately 5.0, indicating that users tend to rate recipes they tried very positively.
+The **mode is 5.0**, indicating that users tend to rate recipes they tried very positively.
 This suggests a potential selection bias: users may be more likely to rate recipes they enjoyed and skip rating recipes they didn't like.
-The mean rating is 4.63, which is quite high on a 1-5 scale.
+The **mean rating is 4.625**, which is quite high on a 1-5 scale.

 <iframe src="assets/fig2_ingredients_distribution.html" width=800 height=600 frameBorder=0></iframe>

-The number of ingredients follows a roughly normal distribution with a slight right skew, centered around 9 ingredients.
-Most recipes contain between 5 and 13 ingredients.
-There are some outliers with 30+ ingredients, likely representing complex dishes or compilation recipes.
+The number of ingredients follows a roughly normal distribution centered around **9 ingredients**, with most recipes containing between 5-13 ingredients.
+There are some outliers with up to 37 ingredients, likely representing complex dishes or compilation recipes.

 ---